 Each H2 subject contributes to a maximum of 20 rank points while each H1 subject contributes to a maximum of 10 rank points to the overall computation of rank points.

 FOR JC 1 STUDENTS

-The maximum possible total rank points for JC1 students is 80, excluding Project Work (PW).
+The maximum possible total rank points for JC1 students is 70.